networktocode/jdiff/README.md

 ### Operator

-Operator is a check which includes an array o different evaluation logic.
+Operator is a check which includes an array of different evaluation logic.
 Here a summary of the available options:

 #### `in` operators